 Oil painting in my garden, enjoying the sounds of the waterfall.
 Or in my garage working on my project race car or at the race track putting in some lap time.

-I’m also into graphic design, videography and photography.
-When it comes to relax, I’m usually at the beach or spending time hiking and exploring in the mountains with my beautiful wife and daughter.
+I’m also into graphic design, videography, and photography.
+When it comes to relaxing, I’m usually at the beach or spending time hiking and exploring in the mountains with my beautiful wife and daughter.

 Published on April 6, 2014 by Jodie Michalak